Ryan-Awad/ryan-awad/README.md

 *"If something is important enough, even if the odds are stacked against you, you should still do it" — Elon Musk*

-I am a developper currently interested in machine learning, deep learning and space exploration.
+I am a developper currently interested in robotics, machine learning, deep learning and space exploration.

 I am proficient in Python, HTML/CSS, Javascript, and C#, and several other languages.
 I've also used PHP, JSON, Unity, Raspberry Pi and various APIs.